Outry08/SQL-Library/README.md

 Add DATE datatype functionality.
 Include aggregate functions, distinct, order by, and group by into select function.
 Add the ability to import from and export to SQL or db files with given SQL table struct in C.
+...
+Valgrind and fix all leaks
+Add full library documentation

 ## Project status
 Ongoing.